kalviumcommunity/S65_Gift_Memories/README.md

 ### Why This Project?

 Gift Memories is an application that marries technical knowledge with creativity.
-It offers the opportunity to develop a full-stack application using React and Node.js, implement and test secure authentication systems, design and deploy a scalable and user-friendly application, and gain hands-on experience with database operations and API development.
+It offers the opportunity to develop a full-stack application using React and Node.js, implement and test secure authentication systems, design and deploy a scalable and user-friendly application, and gain hands-on experience with database operations and API development made.